wdv4758h/pypy-extradoc/blog/draft/io-improvements.rst

 time to time moves the objects in memory, meaning that their address can change.
-Therefore, if you want to pass pointers to some external C function (for example, write(2) or read(2)), you need to ensure that the objects they are pointing to will not be moved by the GC.
+Therefore, if you want to pass pointers to some external C function (for example, write(2) or read(2)), you need to ensure that the objects they are pointing to will not be moved by the GC (e.g. when running a different thread).
-PyPy 2.4 solves the problem by copying the data into a non-movable buffer, which is obviously inefficient.
+PyPy up to 2.4 solves the problem by copying the data into or from a non-movable buffer, which is obviously inefficient.
 The branch introduce the concept of "pinning", which allows us to inform the GC that it is not allowed to move a certain object for a short period of time.